Vital-DB/vital-db/README.md

 - Passport.js
 - Node
 - Redux

+# Technical Challenges
+- Security
+  - Securing our users' forms and medical information is our most critical priority.
+- AWS
+  - Allowing our users to upload PDFs and scans of their medical records requires us to use a cloud hosting technology like AWS.
+- Google Maps API
+  - A stretch feature of ours is to allow users to look for nearby doctors and medical providers right on the app.

 # Group Members and Work Breakdown
 Alex Tong, Clifford Yan, Douglas Crawford, Nahuel Gorosito